caio-zwk/Bank-System/README.md

 # Bank-System
-A system of a bank and some logged accounts.
+A System of a bank with some logged accounts.
+This system stores accounts with your cash, you password and you username.
+You can deposit and withdraw some money...
+I'm still building this system, but it look's perfect.